chinhiunvun/tensile/README.md

 Source: Morton, W.E., Hearle, J.W.S., 2008.
 Physical Properties of Textile Fibres, 4th ed.
 Woodhead Publishing, Boca Raton, Fla.

-The package is uploaded at https://github.com/SustechZQ/tensile.
+The package (developed using Fortran language) is uploaded at https://github.com/SustechZQ/tensile.

 Detailed instruction is provided (currently in Chinese only, we will provide English soon, or contact us).